Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Real-Space Nanoribbon Structure Analysis

 In the momentum-space band structure, spin polarization is observed through energy splitting $E_{\uparrow}(\vk) \neq E_{\downarrow}(\vk)$ (in general).
 However, in real space, spin polarization becomes a spin density texture or chirality near boundaries or defects.
 The total set of energy levels is identical $\{E_{\uparrow}\} = \{E_{\downarrow}\}$ but the wavefunctions are different: $|\psi^{\uparrow}(x,y)|^2 \neq |\psi^{\downarrow}(x,y)|^2$.

-In Figure \ref{fig_DensityBulkEdge} we represent the spinor probability density, separated for the two components $(\psi^\s_A,\psi^\s_B)$, for spin up and down electrons.
-We have chosed the valence band minimum and conduction band maximum energies \eqref{cbme} (referred to as bulk states $|E|\gg 0$, top panel in Figure \ref{fig_DensityBulkEdge}) and the HOMO and LUMO energies (referred to as edge states $|E|\sim 0$, bottom panel in Figure \ref{fig_DensityBulkEdge}).
 Bulk electrons are localized toward the center $(x_c,y_c)=(L_x/2,L_y/2)$ of the sample, the probability distributions $|\psi^\uparrow_{\tau}(x,y)|^2$ being sharper (more concentrated) at $(x_c,y_c)$ in sublatice $\tau=A$ (blue density plots) than in sublatice $\tau=B$ (red density plots); the opposite occurs for spin $\downarrow$.
 In contrast, edge states are more concentrated at the sample boundaries.
 Since we know that spin up (down) electrons prefer to move along the $X$ ($Y$) direction, they will ``pile up'' differently when they hit the walls of the finite sample, resulting in a spin quadrupole pattern in real space.
 Indeed, spin $\uparrow$ electrons pile up to the west of the sample at sublattice $A$ and to the east at sublatice $B$, whereas spin $\downarrow$ electrons accumulate to the south at sublattice $A$ and to the north at sublatice $B$.
 For $\dd_{xy}$-wave AMs, probability density concentrates along diagonals, $x=y$ for spin up and $x=-y$ for spin down.
 Note that if the plot is rotated by $90^\circ$, red becomes blue, reflecting the $\dd$-wave symmetry.